What To Do First After You Are Arrested For DUI

 San Mateo DUI Defense Lawyers

 If you are charged with DUI in San Mateo, Redwood City, San Jose, or anywhere in the State of California, contact the skilled legal team of Ahmed & Sukaram immediately.
 We are ready to fight to protect your rights and secure your freedom-no matter how serious the DUI charges are against you.
-You are not alone-call Ahmed & Sukaram today at 877-337-0697 or email us through this site in order to set up a no obligation consultation.
+You are not alone-call Ahmed & Sukaram, Attorneys at Law today at 866-477-0965 or email us through this site in order to set up a no obligation consultation.
 If you prefer to video chat, please connect with us using Skype at Nafiz.Ahmed59.